 Pediatric imaging is a subspecialty of radiology that provides a full range of imaging services for infants and children of all ages (up to age 18), including newborns.
 Imaging of the In utero developing fetus in pregnant women is also a part of this specialty.
-Our highly trained radiologists, using the latest in dedicated pediatric imaging equipment (MRI, CT, ultrasound, fluoroscopy) provide expertise in pediatric diagnosis and image-guided treatment.
+Our highly trained radiologists, using the latest in dedicated pediatric imaging equipment, including computed tomography, magnetic resonance imaging, ultrasound, fluoroscopy) provide expertise in pediatric diagnosis and image-guided treatment.

 Our pediatric radiologists are highly trained subspecialists who have completed additional years of training in pediatric radiology and pediatric neuroradiology after completing radiology residency.
-They received their fellowship training from some of the most highly respected programs in the country including Boston Children’s Hospital, the Children’s Hospital of Philadelphia (CHOP) and St. Christopher's Children’s Hospital, Philadelphia.
+They received their fellowship training from some of the most highly respected programs in the country including St. Christopher's Hospital for Children.

 Pediatric imaging specialists perform patient studies at the VCU Health System, including various outpatient locations and the Children’s Hospital of Richmond (CHoR).

 The latest equipment and technology provide non-invasive imaging studies and image-guided procedures, including:

 - CT scan

 - Uses low-dose radiation to create image “slices” of solid organs and systems

 - EOS Imaging

 - Produces 3d images using a highly sensitive detector that reduces radiation exposure